Particular/docs.particular.net/persistence/in-memory_gatewaydedupe_[,7.1.10).partial.md

 ## Gateway deduplication

-WARNING: The in memory gateway deduplication persistence contains a memory leak.
-It is advised to upgrade.
+In memory gateway deduplication persistence has no built-in cleanup.